EdgarChristopherMirandaOrtiz/Challenge/README.md

 Using DESeq2 normalization

-Unsupervised plots: (PCA, clustering/heatmaps)

-Don’t use the DESeq2 design.
-They depend only on the expression matrix we feed
+Unsupervised plots: (PCA, clustering/heatmaps) → They don’t use the DESeq2 design.
+They depend only on the expression matrix we feed.
+Los análisis no supervisados (PCA, clustering/heatmaps) no dependen del design de DESeq2; operan sobre la matriz de expresión preprocesada (VST / z-score)

 ### Packages